Skip to main content

 monitor_list(on_new_tweet)

-The efficiency gain is massive.
-Monitoring 50 accounts individually at 10-second intervals costs 50 x 8,640 = 432,000 requests/day.
-Putting those same 50 accounts into one X List and polling /list-tweets costs 8,640 requests/day - a 50x reduction.
-For more cost optimization patterns like this, see Optimizing API Usage.
+Efficiency gain.
+Polling 50 accounts individually at a 10-second interval costs 50 * 8,640 = 432,000 requests per day.
+The same 50 accounts in one List polled at 10 seconds costs 8,640 requests per day.
+A 50x reduction.
+For more patterns like this, see Optimizing API Usage.

 Level 3: Monitor a Keyword or Hashtag